n-mounier/bGWAS/doc/ZMatrices.md

 The first one, **AvailableStudies.tsv**, contains descriptive information about each prior GWAS (name of the file, trait, publication and download links).
 The "N_SNPs" colum contains the number of well-imputed SNPs included in the Full Z-matrix, and the "N_Instruments" contains the number of SNPs reaching p<1e-5 and included in the MR Z-Matrix for each prior GWAS.
-The second one, **ZMatrix_Full.csv.gz**, contains genome-wide summary statistics for all Prior GWASs.
+The second one, **ZMatrix_Full.csv.gz**, contains genome-wide summary statistics (z-scores) for all Prior GWASs.
 These summary statitics have been obtained imputing the initial summary statistics results using [SSimp](https://github.com/zkutalik/ssimp_software) version 0.1 and UK10K data as a reference panel.
 All SNPs with UK10K allele frequency above 0.5 \% and imputation quality higher than 0.8 for for least 20 studies have been kept.
 Imputed results below this threshold have been set to NA and use as 0 when calculating the prior.
 The last file, **ZMatrix_MR.csv.gz**, is actually a subset of the previous one.
-It contains only SNPs with complete observations (no missing value for any of the Prior GWASs) that are strongly associated (p<1e-5) with at least one of the Prior GWASs.
+It contains only SNPs with complete observations (no missing value for any of the Prior GWASs) that are strongly associated (p<1e-5 - abs(z-score)>) with at least one of the Prior GWASs.
 It is used for the stepwise selection approach, to avoid loading a big file.
 Once the significant studies are identified, only relevant columns (Prior GWASs) of the **ZMatrix_Full.csv.gz** will be loaded to speed up prior estimation.